Ranting on the Internet, even if it is a like-I-am-in-my-therapist's-office-just-free-associating kind of rant, is rarely beneficial to humanity.

 So.
 I did rant.
 But I tried to save myself by saying I am humbled now.
 I think folks detest rants because they're jealous.
 They want to rant too.
 But they don't.
 So they rant that you ranted.
 And it sucks.
 But I ranted by saying that I wasn't going to rant.
 It's excusable.
 But estimated taxes really do suck.
 I think if I were more attentional to minor details it would not bother me as much.
 It does not help that I have been a slave to a grouchy academic who needs me to ferret out sources for his upcoming book.

 This too shall pass.
 I think Jesus said that.

-I guess I should warn you that here is an ulterior motive to why I am writing this blog post this today.
+I guess I should warn you that there is an ulterior motive as to why I am writing this blog post this today.

 First, I have to get my mind set on writing.
 Tomorrow is Thursday.
 Work awaits.
 And it feels like I may never reach the end of my labors.
 I wonder how Virginia Woolf felt when she was struggling with a sentence?

 Second, it really pains me that I have started to think more about estimated taxes than what novel I want to read.